“The world is a mountain

 At times, they go on walks by the wide, white shore of one of the most beautiful islands in the world on a stormy weather or along the streets of the oldest Chinatown in the world on a sunny weather, take photos, ponder.

 They often laugh about life’s seriousness, but sometimes they get carried away and ruminate insanely about it.
 They arrive at a dead-end of no conclusions and ask at the end of the day, “Who are we to say what is and what isn’t?”

 In the future, they dream of turning THE ECHOES passion project into a book.
-Meanwhile, check out their exhibits in 2017 and currently ongoing in 2019 at Local Edition Coffee & Tea and their Capacities workshop (2018) in collaboration with The Paper Project PH and Caring Cup by The Coffee Bean & Tea Leaf Philippines.
+Meanwhile, check out their exhibits in 2017 and in 2019 at Local Edition Coffee & Tea as well as their Capacities workshop (2018) in collaboration with The Paper Project PH and Caring Cup by The Coffee Bean & Tea Leaf Philippines.

 Send the love our way as we send the Echoes full of soul your way.